supertokens/blog/content/saml-vs-oauth/index.md

 ---
 title: "SAML vs OAuth: Choosing the right protocol"
 date: "2023-07-25"
-description: "Breaking down the differences between SAML and OAuth"
+description: "SAML and OAuth are protocols often used in the authentication but what are the differences between them and which one do you choose?"
 cover: "saml-vs-oauth.png"
 category: "programming"
 author: "Joel Coutinho"